pnts/methodandmatter/source/words-make-worlds/being-green-in-a-world-on-fire.html.md

 If we stay tense and reactive, then we are easily knocked over.
 Our resources are always depleted and we don’t have enough to meet the moments that matter.

-Green helps us connect to our emotions, we allow it all but we do this skillfully so that we can fully utilize the gifts of these emotions.
+Green helps us connect to our emotions, we allow them all but we do this skillfully so that we can fully utilize the gifts of these emotions.
 If we do this unskillfully then we explode, collapse, or become lost in dogma.
 Such reactions aren’t in service of life and justice, and often they wind up perpetuating the status quo.

 Being green is _exactly_ how you show up in a world on fire.